iluvjava/Maths/AMATH 501/Vector Calculus/Cylindrical Coordinates.md

 Here we talk about the Cylindrical Coordinates so we have a quick reference to it when we are taking the integrals of things.
-[[Ortho Curvilinears Coord]]: The Cylindrical Coordinates is one of the coordinate system that is Ortho Curvilinear.
+[[Ortho Curvillinears Coord]]: The Cylindrical Coordinates is one of the coordinate system that is Ortho Curvilinear.

 $$\newcommand{\uvec}[1]{\hat{\textbf{#1}}}$$